- AGES: Grades 7 – 12

 Parents: We want you, too!

 Parent participation is a vital component of the PEERS model.
 There is a weekly parent group, run by a trained facilitator, in which caregivers learn to be effective social coaches for their child.
-This group runs at the same time as the teen session.

 Additionally, parents will help their child complete weekly assignments (e.g. phoning a friend, hosting a get-together, etc).